bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		data Dict :: {(Word, Translation)}

 A `Dict` is a set of `(Word, Translation)` twin-tuples (pairs).

+### Views
+Slicing arrays `[*]` creates a slice `[:*]`.

+		Char[:2] he = "hello world" slice '0 '2

+A slice is a view upon a section of a already immutable underlying array extended with the information about the position of the slice within the originating array and the ability derive slices upon the same underlying array that are moved or changed in length.

 ### Enumerations
 Both simple and compound value types can be initialised with a list or set of